 The reason they tell you not to send from an exchange is that they will disburse the tokens you are purchasing by sending them back to the account that they received the ETH/BTC payment from.
 Therefore, if you haven’t already, you will need to:

 - Set up a Hardware wallet or Software wallet that is compatible with ERC-20 tokens.
 If you have not done this already, you can see our tutorial at: How to set up a MyCrypto Wallet.

 - When you visit the website of the Token Sale, the company will have you register your email address and create a password to access.
 Once you confirm your email address via the email they send you, you will be able to log in to the Token Sale Portal (this is also the step where Security Tokens will ask for Know Your Customer (KYC) forms for you to confirm your accreditation).
 It should look something like:

 - Enter the amount of ETH you want to contribute (this amount must be held in a Hardware or Software wallet) and then enter your Public Address.
 Not only will this allow the Token Sale to receive the Ethereum you want to contribute, but it is also the address that they will send the tokens you buy to.
-Again, do not enter an address from an exchange.
+Do not enter an address from an exchange.
 When the company sends your tokens back to the address, the exchange will not be equipped to receive them.
-The Token Sale should also NEVER ask for your Private Address.
+Also, the Token Sale should NEVER ask for your Private Address.

 How to Claim What You Purchased

 - Once the sale has ended and the company reconciles all contributions, they will email you and let you know that the Token disbursement has occurred.
 They will also give you a set of information that will allow you to add the Token to your wallet, if it does not have it currently listed.
 This will include: